git-user-cpp/.github/CONTRIBUTING.md

 Environment:

-    FiDeus version: <type your version>
+    Program version: <type your version>
     Rust version: <type your version>
     OS info: <type info about your operating system and its architecture>
 ```